kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 #### API server or etcd unavailable

-- **Detection:** API server and controller error metrics increase; controller logs show failed list, watch, or write operations.
+- **Detection:** API server and controller error metrics will increase;
+  controller logs will show failed list, watch, or write operations.
 - **Mitigations:** Restore API server or etcd availability.
-Existing EndpointSlices continue serving traffic until controllers recover and catch up.
+Existing EndpointSlices will continue serving traffic until controllers recover and catch up.
 - **Diagnostics:** Check API server and etcd health, then inspect kube-controller-manager logs for EndpointSlice and EndpointSelector reconciliation errors.
-- **Testing:** Integration tests verify that controllers resume reconciliation after transient API server errors.
+- **Testing:** Integration tests will verify that controllers resume reconciliation after transient API server errors.

 ###### What are other known failure modes?

 #### Explicit EndpointSelector does not update EndpointSlices after a pod readiness change

-- **Detection:** `endpoint_slice_controller_syncs{result="error"}` increases,
+- **Detection:** `endpoint_slice_controller_syncs{result="error"}` will increase,
   or the EndpointSlices selected by `kubernetes.io/endpoint-selector-name=<name>` do not reflect Pod readiness.
 - **Mitigations:** Verify the feature gate on kube-apiserver and